 Some shippers are solving that problem by applying an age-old solution to a new challenge.
 Up to 53-feet long and ranging in width from 8-8-1/2 feet (and 12-1/2 to 13-1/2 feet in height), these roomy vessels give companies a portable and reusable way to store their excess warehouse inventory in trailers pretty much anywhere that it’s allowed.

 “U.S. companies are so inundated with inventory that some are renting truck trailers to use for storage space,” Erica E. Phillips writes in Swamped With Inventory, U.S. Companies Turn to ‘Mobile Storage,’ “parking them on warehouse lots or behind storefronts to hold goods until a surge in imports is cleared from crowded distribution hubs.”

 In the Wall Street Journal article, Phillips points to a leading transportation equipment lessor that recent launched a “mobile warehousing and storage” business as one example of how companies are finding new uses for their trailers.
-The company said one national retailer has used as many as 1,000 of their trailers to store returned goods, for instance.
+The company said one national retailer has used as many as 1,000 of their trailers to store excess warehouse inventory in returned goods, for instance.

-We’ve also seen an increased yard activity in our customer base from all industry verticals.
+We’ve also seen increased yard activity in our customer base from all industry verticals.

 Digital Yard Management Technology